So why is Dick Dale and His Del-Tones’ Greatest Hits on this best 1,000 albums ever thing?

 And that’s not to take anything away from “Misirlou” itself, which stands up completely on its own.

-I think I love it because it has the energy of punk music, the feeling of up tempo ska, but its very much its own thing that really does evoke the breakneck freedom, surfing waves, conquering some uncharted territory.
+I think I love it because it’s got punk’s energy and the joyful speed of ska, though it’s really its own high-octane beast, evoking breakneck freedom, surfing waves, conquering some uncharted territory.

 “The Wedge” is similar to “Misirlou” in some respects, yet very much stands on its own, especially with its more nuanced dynamics and cool chord changes.